-Children with EHCP's and with funding at Enhanced Early Years are supported by TAs within the Nurture/Intervention team employed by the school from the funding delegated by the LA for this purpose.
+Children with EHCP's and with funding at Enhanced Early Years are supported from the funding delegated by the LA for this purpose.

 It is acknowledged that children with SEND are vulnerable in terms of safe-guarding.
 (See School's Child Protection Policy) There are weekly updates to discuss both provision and progress for children currently on Education and Health Care Plans and SEN Support.